sizzlebop/bibble/OVERVIEW.md

 - Provides built-in control flow tools:
   - `task_complete`: Called when the task is complete
   - `ask_question`: Called when the agent needs more information
+- Generates dynamic tool documentation for the system prompt

 ### MCP Client